-It was an outdoor kitchen, perfect for preparing food in the summer and using materials durable in the weather.
+It was an outdoor kitchen remodeling services, perfect for preparing food in the summer and using materials durable in the weather.
 It was ideal.
 The social element was so important to me.
 The idea that Gary or I could cook while spending time with the kids outdoors was exactly what we wanted.
 Had we gone with a different idea, we still would have been plagued with the problem of the kids and one parent being outside with the dogs while the other makes food inside.
 That’s a first-world problem, but if it was avoidable, I wanted to avoid it.

 Something that particularly caught my eye from a distance was the glass cabinet doors on display.
 The shiny white kitchen cabinets with their glass cabinet doors dazzled even inside.
 I immediately pictured what they would look like in the hot Virginia sun.
 I wanted to have those gleaming white kitchen cabinets in the garden.

 Even though I fell in love with the outdoor kitchen idea and the design presented by Explore Kitchens, I didn’t want to get sucked in by marketing.
 You have to be savvy with these things.
 A trader’s outward-facing marketing pitch might be brilliant, but its actual work can be different.

 I took Gary and the kids over, and we chatted with the guys at Explore Kitchens.
 We told them about our place and the yard we had and that the outdoor kitchen idea seemed like a perfect fit for us.
 They took us through some of the options, like having multiple grills, different surfaces and specific textures designed to withstand the outdoor elements.